Ask a doctor about a prescription for ATARAX 25 mg FILM-COATED TABLETS

 If you take more Atarax than you should

-If you have taken too much Atarax, consultimmediatelyyour doctor or pharmacist or call the Toxicological Information Service, phone 915 620 420, especially if a child has taken too much.
-In case of overdose, symptomatic treatment may be initiated.
-Electrocardiogram monitoring (ECG) may be performed due to the possibility of cardiac rhythm problems, such as QT interval prolongation or Torsade de Pointes.
+If you have taken too much Atarax, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone 915 620 420, especially if it is a child who has taken too much.
+In case of overdose, symptomatic treatment can be initiated.
+Electrocardiographic monitoring (ECG) can be performed due to the possibility of a heart rhythm problem, such as prolonged QT interval or Torsades de Pointes.

-A significant overdose may causenausea, vomiting, tachycardia, fever, drowsiness, altered pupillary reflex, tremor, confusion, hallucination, decreased level of consciousness, respiratory depression, seizures, decreased blood pressure, and cardiac arrhythmia, including bradycardia, which may lead to deep coma and cardiorespiratory collapse.
+A significant overdose can cause nausea, vomiting, tachycardia, fever, drowsiness, altered pupillary reflex, tremor, confusion, hallucination, decreased level of consciousness, respiratory depression, seizures, decreased blood pressure, and cardiac arrhythmia, including bradycardia, which can lead to a deep coma and cardiopulmonary collapse.

 If you forget to take Atarax

 Your doctor will indicate the duration of your treatment with Atarax.
 Do not stop treatment before.
-If you have any other doubts about the use of this medication, ask your doctor or pharmacist.
+If you have any other doubts about the use of this medicine, ask your doctor or pharmacist.

 The following side effects have been reported in clinical trials: